stephan13360/systemd-services/README.md

 #### ProtectSystem=strict

 This makes the whole filesystems read-only to the process (/dev, /proc and /sys are exempt), even if it would run as root.
 I combine this with ReadWritePaths= to make some paths of the filesystem writeable again, if the service needs them.
 All paths listed inside ReadWritePaths= must exists or the service will refuse to start with a very cryptic error message.
+Do not use this in combination with TemporaryFileSystem=/:ro, it will mount the entire filesystem tree over the emtpy one, giving the service access to everything again.

 #### ProtectControlGroups=true